zeloffDev/test-front-end-2/README.md

-# Stoked Finance
+## Test Front End

-Stoked finance using the following tools:
+Using the following tools:

 - [React](https://react.dev/) as the UI framework
 - [TypeScript](https://www.typescriptlang.org/) for type checking